inet-framework/inet-showcases/visualizer/packetdrop/doc/index.rst

 When the simulation is run, the UDP stream starts at around two seconds, and packets start accumulating in the queue of the switch.
 When the queue fills up, the switch starts dropping packets.
-This is illustrated in this animation:
+This scenario is illustrated in this animation:

 .. video:: queueoverflow1.mp4